10 Signs You’re Dating an Avoidant Partner (and What to Do)

 You’re not reading too much into things.
 You might just be dating someone with an avoidant attachment style.

-Here’s how to recognize it — and what to actually do about it.
+Here’s how to recognize it — including the signs that are easy to miss — and what to actually do about it.

 What Avoidant Attachment Looks Like in a Partner